 The number of visits will depend upon the duration of disease, the severity of the symptoms, and the state of your overall health.
 The suggested treatments will be discussed with you during your initial consultation.

 Our office works by appointment only.
-Appointments are available on Mondays, Tuesdays, Wednesdays and Fridays between 8:00 am and 6:00 pm.
+Appointments are available on Mondays through Fridays between 9:00 am and 6:00 pm.
 We recommend that patients book at least a week in advance, but we happy to provide same-day treatments if our schedule permits!
 To book an appointment click here or email us at firstname.lastname@example.org.